JuanMaParraU/a2a-mcp-langgraph-agent-local/README.md

 ---

 ## 🎮 Managing the Tmux Session
+If you're new to tmux, check out this quick [https://github.com/tmux/tmux/wiki/Getting-Started](introduction to tmux) to get started.
+It covers the basics of creating, attaching, and managing sessions.
-If you are not familiar with tmux sessions, please visist [.......] for a quick introduction.
+If you are not familiar with tmux sessions, please visist [.......] for a quick introduction .

 ### Switching Between Windows